ELeeAstro/Exo-Scryer/README.md

-# YARN - A JAX accelerated retrieval code
+# Exo-Scryer - A JAX accelerated retrieval code

 ## (In development!!
 Contact Elise if you want to try things out)